 Early pilot data show that babies whose families are experiencing more stressful events (reported by their mothers) had lower electrical activity in the brain at age two months.

 A biomarker of stress in the urine at age two months is associated with a change in electrical activity in the brain.

 Who’s involved in the HERO Study?

 Dr. Jack Shonkoff and colleagues at the Harvard University Center on the Developing Child offsite link are leading the study with The JPB Network on Toxic Stress offsite link.
 The JPB Network on Toxic Stress includes developmental scientists, community leaders, and primary care practices working collaboratively to prevent disease and impairment due to toxic stress.

 Why is HealthySteps involved?

-The types of pediatric practices that bring HealthySteps onboard are innovative, thoughtful and progressive practices, making them great partners for the HERO work.
-Multiple HealthySteps sites are participating in the collection of biosamples to validate the biomarker panel to identify evidence of toxic stress and it impacts on the development of young children.
+The types of pediatric practices that bring HealthySteps onboard are innovative, thoughtful, and progressive practices, making them great partners for the HERO work.
+Multiple HealthySteps sites are participating in the collection of biosamples to validate the biomarker panel to identify evidence of toxic stress and its impacts on the development of young children.